On 1 August 2019, the road rules were amended in the Northern Territory. To find out more, go to the 2019 NT road rule changes campaign page.

-While seatbelt wearing rates in Australia are among the highest in the world, over the past ten years approximately 40% of fatalities and 10% of serious injuries in the Territory involved people who were not wearing a seatbelt.
+While seatbelt wearing rates in Australia are among the highest in the world, over the past ten years approximately a third of fatalities and around 10% of serious injuries in the Territory involved people who were not wearing a seatbelt.

 Seatbelts and child restraints do not prevent crashes but they increase the chance of surviving a crash by up to 50%.
 A correctly fitted and used child car restraint that is appropriate for the child’s age and size, can significantly reduce the risk of serious injury or death.

 In the event of a crash seatbelts:

 - decrease the time it takes for an occupant to come to a stop

 - spread the impact force over a greater area of the body

 - minimise contact with the interior of the vehicle.